Husband dared wife, and a Sonoma County winery was born – less than a decade later, she was Winemaker of the Year.

 Sonoma County Vineyard Walks

-This review was excerpted from It’s a Families Affair at Bacchus Landing on this website.
+This review was adapted from this website’s It’s a Families Affair at Bacchus Landing profile.

 Pingback: Small Vines Wines – Daniel Mangin